daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Safety impact: None

+##### REQ-TRAQ-SWL-021 Requirement definition detection

+Reqtraq SHALL discover requirements definitions in certification documents `.md` files by detecting the beginning and end:
+  - a requirement starts with an [ATX heading](https://github.github.com/gfm/#atx-headings) which has at the beginning a requirement ID
+  - a requirement ends when another requirement starts, or when a higher-level heading starts.

+###### Attributes:
+- Rationale: Using existing markdown elements is preferable to introducing new syntax
+- Parents: REQ-TRAQ-SWH-001
+- Verification: Unit test
+- Safety impact: None

 ##### REQ-TRAQ-SWL-013 Requirement attributes

 The RMT SHALL be able to store a number of predefined attributes and enforce/flag mandatory/optional rules for them.

 The attributes of each requirement MUST appear at the end of the requirement definition, one per line.

 Attributes can be optional or mandatory.
 Each attribute has a name.
 Each attribute may have an associated regular expression to test for validity.
 Attributes are specified in an `attributes.json` file in the `certdocs` directory.
-For example, the attributes.json for the current document would be:
+For example, the `attributes.json` for the current document would be:

 ```
 { "attributes": [